pauljeter/pauljeter-astro/src/content/blog/mastering-promises-in-javascript.md

 ---
 title: 'Mastering Promises in JavaScript'
-description: 'Learn what JavaScript promises are, how to use them, and why they’re a cleaner alternative to callbacks for handling async operations.'
+description: 'Learn what JavaScript promises are, how to use them, and why they're a cleaner alternative to callbacks for handling async operations.'
 pubDate: '2018-06-14'
 heroImage: '/images/javascript.jpg'
 category: 'JavaScript'
 tags: ['JavaScript', 'Promises', 'Async']
 ---

 When you first encounter **promises** in JavaScript, they can seem a little abstract.
 Why are they called promises?
-What’s actually being promised?
+What's actually being promised?
 And how are they better than callbacks?

-Let’s break this down.
+Let's break this down.

 ## What is a Promise?

 A **promise** is an object representing the eventual completion or failure of an asynchronous operation.
-Think of it as a placeholder for a value that hasn’t arrived yet but will in the future.
+Think of it as a placeholder for a value that hasn't arrived yet but will in the future.

 It has three possible states:

-- **Pending** – it hasn’t completed yet
+- **Pending** – it hasn't completed yet
 - **Fulfilled** – it completed successfully
 - **Rejected** – it failed

-Here’s an analogy that makes this more intuitive.
+Here's an analogy that makes this more intuitive.

 Imagine you ask a friend, Ben, to pick up a birthday cake.
 He agrees.
 That agreement is a promise.
-He hasn’t delivered the cake yet – so the promise is still pending.
+He hasn't delivered the cake yet – so the promise is still pending.
 If he brings it, the promise is fulfilled.
 If he forgets, the promise is rejected.

 ```js
 const promise = benBuysCake('chocolate')
 ```

-And here’s how you handle the result:
+And here's how you handle the result:

 ```js
 benBuysCake('chocolate')